Chuck Foreman: Professional career

 Foreman amassed 51 touchdowns over a three-year span (1974–1976), and he played in three Super Bowls with the Vikings.
 In game 7 of 1976, he became the only Viking to rush for 200 yards in a game until Adrian Peterson in 2007.
-Injuries plagued him throughout the 1978 and 1979 seasons and Foreman was subsequently traded to the New England Patriots, where he spent the 1980 season before retiring.
+In the 1976 divisional playoff round against the Washington Redskins, Chuck Foreman ran for 105 yards rushing and scored 2 touchdowns as the Vikings won 35-20.
+In the NFC Championship game against the Los Angeles Rams, Foreman rushed for 118 yards and a touchdown while catching 5 passes for 81 yards for a total of 199 yards from scrimmage, as the Vikings won the game 24-13.
+Then in Super Bowl XI against the Oakland Raiders, Foreman rushed for 44 yards and caught 5 passes for 62 yards for a total of 106 yards from scrimmage, but the Vikings lost 32-14.
+Injuries plagued Foreman throughout the 1978 and 1979 seasons and Foreman was subsequently traded to the New England Patriots, where he spent the 1980 season before retiring.
 He ended his career with 5,950 rushing yards on 1,556 carries (3.8 yard average), and 53 rushing touchdowns.
 He had 350 receptions, one of 51 receivers to reach that number up to that point.
 At the time he had retired, he was ranked 17th in league history in rushing yards, 15th in carries, and 11th in rushing touchdowns; Foreman now ranks in the top 75 (as of 2023) in touchdowns.
 Chuck Foreman was in consideration for the Pro Football Hall of Fame's Class of 2025 under the seniors category making it to the final 31 players alongside another former Minnesota Viking, Jim Marshall.